GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-intertidal/_description.md

 See the attributes of these layers in the [Specifications tab](./?tab=specifications).

-##### DEA Intertidal NDWI frequency (qa_ndwi_freq)
+##### NDWI frequency (qa_ndwi_freq)

-This quality assessment band provides the inundation frequency of each pixel across the analysis epoch, as measured by NDWI.
+Inundation frequency of each pixel across the analysis epoch, as measured by NDWI.
 High values indicate that a pixel was observed as being inundated regularly in satellite observations.

-#### DEA Intertidal NDWI correlation (qa_ndwi_corr)
+#### NDWI correlation (qa_ndwi_corr)

-This quality assessment dataset provides pixel-level Pearson correlations between NDWI satellite observations and tide heights from the [Ensemble Tidal Model](#ensemble-tidal-modelling) over the analysis epoch.
+Pixel-level Pearson correlations between NDWI satellite observations and tide heights from the [Ensemble Tidal Model](#ensemble-tidal-modelling) over the analysis epoch.
 High values indicate that patterns of inundation were positively correlated with tide, indicating that the pixel was likely to be tidally influenced.

-#### DEA Intertidal Clear Count (qa_count_clear)
+#### Clear count (qa_count_clear)

-This quality assessment dataset returns the number of clear and valid satellite observations for every pixel.
+The number of clear and valid satellite observations for every pixel.
 By default, a minimum number of five clear and cloud-free satellite observations are required to calculate intertidal elevation and exposure.

-#### DEA Intertidal Coastal Mask (qa_coastal_mask)
+#### Coastal connectivity (qa_coastal_connectivity)

-This quality assessment dataset returns the coastal mask used to support the identification of high confidence intertidal pixels in DEA Intertidal Elevation and to separate coastal from inland water classes in the DEA Intertidal Extents layer.
-It is a cost-distance connectivity mask that combines SRTM elevations with distance from the ocean and is delivered as a thresholded binary coastal/non-coastal mask.
-We have thresholded conservatively to identify intertidal environments.
-We advise caution in using this data layer for other types of coastal investigations outside of the intertidal zone.
+An accumulated cost-distance connectivity layer used to constrain DEA Intertidal analysis to likely coastal pixels and distinguish coastal from inland water classes in the DEA Intertidal Extents layer.
+Values represent the cumulative elevation above the local Highest Astronomical Tide that must be traversed along the shortest path from tidally influenced coastal waters and mangroves.
+Lower values indicate likely coastal pixels, reflecting both distance inland and topography (e.g. low-lying, flat terrain may yield low values even far inland).

 ### Ensemble Tidal Modelling